 SECTION 7.
 PARKING, METER RATES, VIOLATIONS, TOWING, AND IMPOUND FEES

 7.1 PURPOSE AND PHILOSOPHY.
 Parking Services applies fees and fines through permitting and enforcement in order to regulate and maintain parking compliance.
-Paid parking and application of code and fees are imperative pieces of Transportation Demand Management The parking department is maintained as an enterprise revenue fund.
+Paid parking and application of code and fees are imperative pieces of Transportation Demand Management.
+The parking department is maintained as an enterprise revenue fund.
+Additional revenues are allocated to capital improvement projects and maintenance to benefit the Old Town and historic residential districts.

 Fines for meter violations are as follows: